» Site Map

 France was desperately short of trained nurses.
 On November 19 1914, Ella Cooke was one of a group of fourteen nurses which left England to serve with the French Flag Nursing Corps; she served in a base hospital at Bernay; near Rouen for six months before returning to England.

 Ella is pictured on the left to the front row.
 The third lady from the left, wearing the Red Cross armband, is the Comtesse De Sesmaison.
 Commandant Courand is the third left in the back row.

 Ella intended then to return to New Zealand but was persuaded to join the Queen Alexandra's Imperial Military Nursing Service Reserve.
+See her Form of Application to the QAIMNSR, her Application to the War Department and Declaration for the Army Medical Services.
 After some weeks of training at Aldershot, she was posted to No.17 General Hospital at Alexandria, Egypt at the end of September 1915.

 She was very happy and popular there, "played and sang well and was always ready to give pleasure."
 On a Saturday off duty exactly two years after arriving in Alexandria, Nursing Sister Ella Cooke was killed instantly whilst taking a short cut across a railway line behind the hospital.
 She was honoured with a full military funeral and buried in Hadra Cemetery.

 Below is a copy of the Index of the Alexandria Hadra War Memorial Cemetery No. E 1 Commonwealth War Graves 1914-1921: